top of page

 Access 4

 Classic Park is located two miles north of I-90 with plenty of signs directing you off the interstate.
-A straight road takes you to friendly people directing you to your car and the parking is free.
+A straight road takes you to friendly people who direct you to your car.
 If you park across the street, a pedestrian bridge takes you over for convenience.
-When leaving the park, the local police close off part of the street and assist with getting you back home.

 Extras 3